 While corporate cards offer a wide range of great benefits such as easy expense tracking, dedicated customer service representatives and no liability for individual employees, they are typically only available to large corporations with millions in annual revenue.

-If you own a small business, a business credit card can help steadily build a credit history for your company.
-Business cards can also help you make large purchases to pay off over time.
+If you own a small business, a business credit card can help steadily build a credit history for your company, while helping you make large purchases to pay off over time.